 Onlays extend over one or more cusps of the tooth.
 They replace the damaged cusp(s) as well as any decayed portion lying below the cusps.

 Inlays and onlays are a versatile restoration, and an important part of dentistry designed to protect and rebuild your teeth.
-The only way to know if they are right for you is to consult Dr. Cornehl.
-He will determine your options for rejuvenating the health and beauty of your smile.
+The only way to know if they are right for you is to consult our dentists.
+They will determine your options for rejuvenating the health and beauty of your smile.

 Find Out If You Need a Dental Crown

 To find out if a dental crown can restore your dental health and the appearance of your smile, please call the DENTAL STUDIO (415) 392-5025.
-Dr. Jarrod Cornehl is an experienced dentist in San Francisco, and he and our team proudly provide care to people from across the Bay Area, including San Rafael, Oakland and Berkeley.
+Our dentists and staff proudly provide care to people from across the Bay Area, including San Rafael, Oakland and Berkeley.